JuanRodenas/server-mariadb/docs/configuration.md

 <p>Change the password data and add a super secure password for <code>PASSWORD_ROOT</code>.
 Modify the database and user name to the one of your choice.</p>

 <aside>
-💡 Important: Do not add the .env file to the database, because it will not raise the container and will give error for the variables of another container.
+:bulb: Important: Do not add the .env file to the database, because it will not raise the container and will give error for the variables of another container.
 </aside>

 <p>In the <code>.env</code> file, indicate the port of MariaDB</p>